Why Diversity is Valuable

 Some learners prefer a campus filled with others who are a similar age to them, while some prefer a wide age range of students.
 Which is best for you?

-The traditional student is between the ages of 18-22.
+Traditionally, students range in age from 18 to 21.
 However, this university appears to attract a majority of older students.
-At Antioch University - Santa Barbara, 5.0% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+At Antioch University - Santa Barbara, 5.0% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Antioch University - Santa Barbara #1,272 in the nation for student age diversity.

 Explore Age Diversity at Antioch University - Santa Barbara

-Analyze the age range of Antioch University - Santa Barbara undergraduates with the following chart.
+Analyze the age range of Antioch University - Santa Barbara students with the following chart.

 Questions About Diversity